-At Volgenau, our students teach robots how to move and sense their surroundings, and use teamwork to accomplish tasks.
+At Mason Engineering, our students teach robots how to move and sense their surroundings, and use teamwork to accomplish tasks.

 Making this happen requires knowledge of mechanical engineering, with the building of the body and movement; bioengineering, with vision and sensing; and computer engineering and computer science for processing, control, and learning.
 Robots will go where people can't, inspecting bridges, venturing into faltering nuclear power plants, and exploring space.
 Be part of a robotics and artificial intelligence team that builds the next step in human technology.

-Courses that students who are interested in robotics can take include:
+See the university catalog for courses that students who are interested in robotics can take.

 Educational Programs Related to Robotics